Java - Ready for Prime Time?

 Java is a language in development.
 It's growing and changing in real time, as Sun and others experiment with real applications that satisfy real (as opposed to simply "cool") needs.
 Be sure that the language of today will evolve towards something different even in the course of the next year.

 Though Java was originally conceived as an embedded lingo, it is finding its true home on the net.
-The net will insure its success, unless Gates & Company manage to defuse this (horrors!) non-Microsoft invention by replacing it with yet another version of Basic.
+The net will ensure its success, unless Gates & Company manage to defuse this (horrors!) non-Microsoft invention by replacing it with yet another version of Basic.
 Standards and success in the computer industry are measured today by the size of the PC market.
 Any PC/Internet hit is, by definition, a success that spills over into all other computer arenas.

 This is not a bad thing.
 The embedded x86 processors, like the 186 family, owe much of their ease of use to the wonderful tool chains (notably Borland and Microsoft's compilers) that survived the PC wars.